machufay/9.1-objects/README.md

-# Cool Cats Inc
+# 🐾 Cool Cats Inc

-### Instructions
+## Instructions
-Make some cool cats.
-The cooler the better.
-Use the starter code and add more cats to expand the list of cats shown.

-**Each cat must**
+Create a collection of cool cats using the starter code.
+Expand the list by adding more cats—make them as cool as possible!

+### Each Cat Must Have:
-- Have a profile pic
+- 🖼️ A profile picture
-- Have a name
+- 🐱 A name
-- Have an age
+- 🎂 An age

-Follow the instructions in the comments to complete the exercise
+Follow the instructions in the code comments to complete the exercise.

-**Bonus**
+---

+### Bonus Challenge
-Are there any other properties you can add to help the cats be even cooler?
+Can you think of other properties to make your cats even cooler?
+Add them!

-Make the list includes five cool cats total when you're done
+---

+**Goal:**
+Your final list should include **five cool cats**.

+> **Note:**
-**No dogs allowed!!!!!** (they scare the cats)
+> _No dogs allowed!_ (They scare the cats.)